sphinx-doc/sphinx/doc/usage/extensions/doctest.rst

            pair: testing; snippets

+It is often helpful to include snippets of code in your documentation and demonstrate the results of executing it.
+But it is important to ensure that the documentation stays up-to-date with the code.

-This extension allows you to test snippets in the documentation in a natural way.
-It works by collecting specially-marked up code blocks and running them as doctest tests.
+This extension allows you to test such code snippets in the documentation in a natural way.
+If you mark the code blocks as shown here, the ``doctest'' builder will collect them and run them as doctest tests.

-Within one document, test code is partitioned in *groups*, where each group consists of:
+Within each document, you can assign each snippet to a *group*.
+Each group consists of:

 * zero or more *setup code* blocks (e.g. importing the module to test)